pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="LYDENBERG">CO-CHAIRMAN LYDENBERG</span>: I wonder if any of the
 operating courses have at any time made notes of the technical problems that they were faced with, and their solution.
 If they have, are those results published?
-If they are not, is it <span style="page" id="page81">[p.81]</span> worthy of suggestion from us that for the future, for our followers, some such effort as that be made?</p>
+If they are not, is it <span class="page" id="page81">[p.81]</span> worthy of suggestion from us that for the future, for our followers, some such effort as that be made?</p>

 </div>